abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 effort, there is a hump we have to get over, but then it gets easier.
 There are three phases of effort.
 In the first phase, energy needs to be aroused, and this requires discipline and exertion.
-In the second phase, once energy is aroused and established, the effort maintains itself to a certain extent, because of that established energy.
+In the second phase, once energy is aroused and established, the effort maintains itself, to a certain extent, because of that established energy.
 The third phase is known as being unshakable, where nothing can stop the effort and energy until the goal is achieved.
 The first phase is the most difficult, because it takes a lot of strength and resolution simply to get things